renzilin/NanoForenSTR/README.md

 ## Usage

-In our manuscript, we use the option `LA` to  genotype the Forensic STRs.
-The
+In our manuscript, we use the option `LA`, which is also recommended, to genotype the Forensic STRs.
+There are 2 options for genotyping STRs.
+The first one is quick mode, which is just a test version.
+The second mode uses SW to handle the mismatch and gap problem